 One of Dave’s other better known accomplishments happened just before Dave left The Locust, when he started one of metal’s all vegetarian brutal grind onslaught known as Cattle Decapitation.
 Taking cues from bands like Carcass, Napalm Death, and Discordance Axis, the band put their own spin on things, making something all their own.
 Again, releasing Cattle’s earliest material on Three One G, the band made a huge mark in not only the punk and hardcore scenes, but also in the metal community.
 Cattle has gone through many line up changes over the years, such as when Dave started the band playing both bass and vocals, then quickly moved over to drum duty, where he fine tuned his signature drumming style and technique.
 The band went from merely a side project during The Locust’s downtime to a full time heavy hitter in the world of metal, making the leap over to metal’s most influential record label, Metal Blade.
 Due to inner band conflict, Dave parted ways with Cattle and moved on only after releasing one full length album with the new line up and new label.

-Currently, Dave is focusing on his band, Pathology, who was signed to Victory Records 2010-2013 and has been touring heavily in support of the bands heightening success.
+Currently, Dave is focusing on his band, Pathology, who is signed to Nuclear Blast Records and has been touring heavily in support of the bands heightening success.
 Dave Astor has managed to make a name for himself over the years and has proven to be one of the leading drummers of modern times.
 Keep an eye (and ear) out for Dave and Pathology in the years to come.